How to Remove Eviction Records from Google | The Discoverability Company

 Request your tenant screening reports from the major providers so you know exactly what landlords are seeing.
 This is a separate track from Google cleanup, but it matters just as much for your housing search.

-Use Google's Removal Tools
+Use Google's removal tools

 If the underlying record has been sealed, you can submit a legal removal request to Google asking them to de-index pages that display sealed information.
 Google takes these requests seriously when you can provide documentation of the court order.
 This does not remove the page from the source website, but it removes it from Google search results, which eliminates the most common way people discover the record.

-Moving Forward
+Moving forward

 If you have tried these steps and are still stuck, or if you just do not have the time, we can help.
-Book a consultation or book court record removal services and we will take it from here.
+Start the conversation today and we will take it from here.

-Related Resources
+Related resources

 On the regulatory side, the FTC's guidance on privacy and data security makes clear that tenant screening companies operating as consumer reporting agencies must follow Fair Credit Reporting Act obligations, including the duty to maintain reasonable accuracy procedures and to respond to disputes.
 The CFPB's credit and screening report resources walk through your dispute rights in plain language.
 Both agencies have taken enforcement actions against screening companies in recent years, so these aren't toothless rules.
 Citing these obligations in your dispute letter, and referencing the specific CFPB complaint portal, tends to produce faster responses than a generic removal request.